causalabs/causadb-docs/docs/examples/use-cases/production_lines_optimise_yield.md

 ![Production Line Causal Graph](production_lines_optimisation_files/causal_diagram.png)

 Here we can see the causal relationships between different variables in the production line.
-The `Config_*` nodes are the configuration settings for the machines and processes in the production line.
+The `Setting_*` nodes are the configuration settings for the machines and processes in the production line.
 These settings are modifiable and can be used to optimise the production line for maximum yield.

 ## Find optimal machine configurations to maximise yield